Generative AI pricing: 3 major considerations + an AI glossary

 Token: A single unit of text, such as a word, character, or punctuation mark.

-Training set: A set of data that is used to train a model.
+Training set: A set of data used to train a model.

 Transfer learning: A technique that is used to transfer knowledge from one task to another.